Jojendersie/gpugi/documentation/doxymanpage.md

 ==============================
 GPUGI uses a simple command list script to make configuration at runtime or per file possible.
 Commands are parsed via ScriptProcessing.
 Console inputs are continously read in a separate thread (see ScriptProcessing::StartConsoleWindowThread and ScriptProcessing::StopConsoleWindowThread) and evaluated together with script commands during a ScriptProcessing::ProcessCommandQueue call.

 With the exception of a few built-in commands, all commands will be passed to GlobalConfig.
 GlobalConfig is a namespace containing several functions to control a global variable pool.
-Since variables are lists of Variants (see GlobalConfig::ParameterType) and each variable can have an arbitrary number of listeners, _empty parameters can be used for global callbacks_ enabling the ScriptProcessing module to act like an event-manager.
+It is possible to use GlobalConfig like a global event-manager, since each global variable is a list of Variants (see GlobalConfig::ParameterType) with an arbitrary number of listeners.
+The size of these Variant-lists is user-defined and may even be empty to realize global functions like "screenshot" or "exit".

 GlobalConfig is based on the Variant template class (see GlobalConfig::ParameterElementType).
 An instance of variant is guaranteed to be able to be converted to the provided template parameter.
 Note that it needs at least as much memory as the smallest given type (there might be additional padding).